aimms/documentation/dataexchange/api.rst

 File transfer functions
 -----------------------

+The following functions in the Data Exchange library, allow you to upload, download, or delete files from a HTTP service like Azure Blob Storage, or AWS S3.
+For uploading and downloading files there are both synchronous as asynchronous variants.
+In the latter case, you can use the function ``dex::client::WaitForOutstandingFileRequests`` to wait for any outstanding asynchronous file request operations.

 .. js:function:: dex::client::GetFileAsync

 	Download a file from a given URL asynchronously.
 The function will return 1 if the HTTP request could be submitted successfully.